Download the 2016 Waterfowl Map and Hunt Regulations here. (pdf)

 Waterfowl Youth Hunting

-To register for the youth hunt at the Montezuma NWR, you must call the refuge's Hunter Check Station, 315/568-4136, on Thursday, September 29, between 8:30 and 9:00 AM, to make your reservation.
-Reservations are taken on a first-come, first-served basis.
+To register for the youth hunt at the Montezuma National Wildlife Refuge, you must call the refuge's Hunter Check Station, 315-568-4136 to make your reservation.
+Reservations are taken at 8:30 AM on the Thursday of the week before the hunt (not the Thursday directly before the hunt) and are giving on a first-come, first-served basis.

 During the youth season, only hunters ages 12 to 15 are allowed to hunt.
 A mentor (a licensed parent or guardian) must accompany them while hunting.
 These youth hunt days allow an adult to guide and teach safe and ethical waterfowl hunting methods to the beginning waterfowl hunter without the fast and exciting pace and competition of a regular waterfowl season opener.